andyhi93/SCP_Roguelike/README.md

 ## 📖 Introduction
 **SCP Roguelike** is a major final project for a C++ OOP course.
 Players take on the role of a Class-D personnel parasitized by an unknown SCP, using supernatural abilities to escape a randomly shifting containment facility.

 This project demonstrates the ability to **build game systems from scratch**.
-It utilizes the low-level graphics library NTUT-PTSD and features self-implemented core systems, including physics collision, procedural map generation algorithms, and AI behavior trees.
+It utilizes the low-level graphics library NTUT-PTSD and features self-implemented core systems, including physics collision, procedural map generation algorithms.

 > 🎬 **Watch Full Demo Video (with Sound)**: [YouTube Link](https://youtu.be/PVSwFwm1gOk)